pasdo501/wp-docker/README.md

 # WordPress & Docker

 WordPress with Docker development.
-Based on the article [found here](https://akrabat.com/developing-wordpress-sites-with-docker/).
+Initially based on the article [found here](https://akrabat.com/developing-wordpress-sites-with-docker/).

 ## Installation

 For first time usage, do the following in the project root directory:
 1. Create a `.env` file in the project root (e.g run `cp .env.example .env`)
 1. Set your env variables as needed.
-Note: `Title` referes to the site's title. `LIVE_URL` is not really used properly at the moment
+Note: `Title` refers to the site's title.
 1. Run `docker-compose up`
 1. Wait for docker to start up
 1. Run `bin/wp-config.sh`